 - Crooble, with a new radio base station.

-Partnering with Telstra, ARTC will undertake the telecommunications enhancements during construction of the rail line.
-Enhancements will result in improved mobile service along the corridor 10-15km either side of the alignment.
+Partnering with Telstra, ARTC will undertake telecommunications enhancements that will result in improved mobile service along the Inland Rail corridor.

 Recognising telecommunications are an economic and social enabler, the Australian Government is continuing to explore options to enhance regional telecommunications services for communities along the alignment while delivering the system requirements and coverage for Inland Rail trains.